alimiracle/quickpass/README.md

 The reliability of this script lays mostly on the quality of the randomness obtained from the `urandom` file: it should be noted that, despite its name, it's actually a *pseudorandom* generator (although it samples hardware noise to compensate).

 This means that from a strict security standpoint, this is **not** a true random generator, although it's pretty good regardless.
 OpenSSL certs and PGP keys are also generated using those bits, so I guess it should be pretty reliable.

+Finally, remember that this is **not** a password *manager* - i.e. no support for securely storing and retrieving the random password.
+You could do something like this to produce a plausibly-deniable zero-knowledge storage that you can read later on:

+    $ ./quickpass -p | gpg --armor --encrypt -r yourkey@example.com > password.asc

+Remember, though, that I'm not a security expert and therefore this implementation could have its own weaknesses as well.

 ## Entropy analysis and password strength ##